You are here

 Digital Literary Studies

 TFH: The Journal of History and Folklore is an online journal devoted to connections of folklore with history and to the history of folklore studies.
 TFH’s purview includes oral history, narrative, museology, local and regional history, and historiography.
-We accept research articles, bibliographic studies, historiography, and translations, among a range of other types of pieces that can elucidate the intersections of history and folklore studies.
+The journal accepts research articles, bibliographic studies, historiography, and translations, among a range of other types of pieces that can elucidate the intersections of history and folklore studies.
+TFH is the continuation of the print journal The Folklore Historian.

 Geomorphica